Table of Contents

 - Eventual death

 Remember, it isn’t HIV, or the AIDS virus, that ultimately kills someone.
 They die because their immune system can no longer fight off infections; it is that infection that will kill them.
-HIV essentially makes that individual weaker so the it can.

 - Because unprotected sex is the leading vector for transmission, safe sex is the best prevention method.

 - If possible, try to know your partner’s sexual history.
+Ask about their Status!

 - Get tested regularly.